jmrgn/jmrgn.github.io/_posts/2015-06-03-diagnosing-a-generic-tls-error.md

 }
 ```

-That method gets called once in order to ensure that cryptophrapgic protocols are set correctly.
+That method gets called once in order to ensure that cryptographic protocols are set correctly.
 After looking through the entire class and working through the code, it appears as if it is driven by the presence of a registry value called `SchUseStrongCrypto` located in:

 ```
 HKEY_LOCAL_MACHINE\SOFTWARE\MICROSOFT\.NETFramework\{version}\SchUseStrongCrypto